MowMowchow/WonderPath/README.md

 Users may create an account and save their own paths as well.
 ![WonderPath Profile Example](https://i.imgur.com/xmsZEdT.png)

-~ Info ~

-- The path generation script was done using Python.
-- I created a (Python) Flask REST API server to handle requests from the frontend
-- User Authentication handled with Firebase, and MongoDB was used to store the saved paths
-- The rest of the site/user interface was built using React

 ~ Other screenshots of the site ~